brevzin/cpp_proposals/2561_operator_try/operator-try.md

 This is significantly longer and more tedious because we have to do manual error propagation.
 This manual error propagation is most of the code in this short example, and is bad not just because of the lengthy boilerplate, but also because:

 * we're giving a name, `f`, to the `expected` object, not the success value.
-The error case is typically immediately handled, but the value case could be used multiple times and now has to be used as `*f`
+The error case is typically immediately handled, but the value case could be used multiple times and now has to be used as `*f` (which is pretty weird for something that is decidedly not a pointer or even, unlike iterators, a generalization of pointer) or `f.value()`
-* the "nice" syntax for propagation is inefficient - if `E` is something more involved than `std::error_code`, we really should `std::move(f).error()` into that.
+* the "nice" syntax for propagation - `return std::unexpected(e)` - is inefficient - if `E` is something more involved than `std::error_code`, we really should `std::move(f).error()` into that.
 And even then, we're moving the error twice when we optimally could move it just once.
+The ideal would be: `return {std::unexpect, std::move(f).error()};`, which is something I don't expect a lot of people to actually write.

 In an effort to avoid... that... many libraries or code bases that use this sort approach to error handling provide a macro, which usually looks like this ([Boost.LEAF](https://www.boost.org/doc/libs/1_75_0/libs/leaf/doc/html/index.html#BOOST_LEAF_ASSIGN), [Boost.Outcome](https://www.boost.org/doc/libs/develop/libs/outcome/doc/html/reference/macros/try.html), [mediapipe](https://github.com/google/mediapipe/blob/master/mediapipe/framework/deps/status_macros.h), [SerenityOS](https://github.com/SerenityOS/serenity/blob/50642f85ac547a3caee353affcb08872cac49456/Documentation/Patterns.md#try-error-handling), etc. Although not all do, neither `folly`'s `fb::Expected` nor `tl::expected` nor `llvm::Expected` provide such):